casch-at/ledcc/README.md

 ```
 # Simplified

-One liner, provided that you are already in the root directory, if not switch to the root directory
+One liner, provided that you are already in the root directory, if not switch to the root directory and
 adjust the ```CMAKE_PREFIX_PATH``` and ```--prefix``` variable to your needs.
 ```
 $ mkdir build && cd build && cmake ../ && make && make install